Position

 Chiller Technician Job Description Sample

 We are seeking a skilled Chiller Technician to join our team.
-The ideal candidate will be responsible for the installation, maintenance, and repair of chiller systems to ensure optimal performance and efficiency.
+The successful candidate will be responsible for maintaining, repairing, and installing chiller systems to ensure optimal performance and efficiency.
+This role requires a strong understanding of HVAC systems and a commitment to providing high-quality service.

 Responsibilities:

-• Install, maintain, and repair chiller systems and related equipment.
+• Diagnose and repair faults in chiller systems using diagnostic tools and equipment.

 Qualifications

-• High school diploma or equivalent; technical training or degree in HVAC/R preferred.
+• High school diploma or equivalent; technical or vocational training in HVAC or a related field is preferred.

-• Strong knowledge of refrigeration and HVAC systems, including air-cooled and water-cooled chillers.
+• Strong knowledge of chiller systems, including air-cooled and water-cooled units.

 Is becoming a Chiller Technician a good career path?